Trade Marks - Don't Get Scammed

 - Consider reporting the communication to Scamwatch.gov.au.

-Before engaging a professional IP firm, lawyer or attorney, it is prudent to confirm their registration with the relevant State/Territory Law Society, Law Association or Law Institute — for Queensland, this is the Queensland Law Society.
-Trade marks attorneys are registered with the Trans-Tasman IP Attorneys Board.
+Before engaging a professional IP firm, lawyer or attorney, it is prudent to confirm their registration with the relevant State/Territory Law Society, Law Association or Law Institute.

 If you think that you have been scammed, you can: